jasonstolaruk/CurryMUD/README.md

 The code is available here on GitHub under the 3-clause BSD license (refer to the [LICENSE file](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE)).
 Please note that **I am not accepting PRs at this time**.

 * About 40,000 lines of code/text.
+* About 90 modules, excluding tests.
+* About 60 unit and property tests exist (I'm using the [tasty testing framework](https://hackage.haskell.org/package/tasty)).
 * A `ReaderT` monad transformer stack with the world state inside a single `IORef`.
 * `STM`-based concurrency.
 * Using `aeson` with `conduit` and `sqlite-simple` for persistence.